knightsUCF/CarRacing/Log.md

 That has all the formulas of success.
 And even though this might seem like a big game, we could finish this in three months.

+Instead of letting the player build the ship, we would have preassembled ships, we can sell them or have them unlock with in app purchases, or simply a mechanism to unlock those in them.

+Perhaps with so much competition one of the keys to being able to compete is simply offering the base game for free, and then making money with in game content.
+Since the people who charge for their game will always have a more challenging time of pushing through the inertia of high downloads.

 #  Spline Train Tracks / Roads Asset